 It goes without saying (but I will say it anyway) that we no longer live in communities such as indigenous shaman did.
 Modern-day spiritual providers need to go to the grocery store, feed their kids, pay their rent… just like everyone else.

 People who are spiritual healers, shaman, etc. cannot do anything else with their lives.
 They can no longer be accountants, or work a 9-5 job.
-The pull for those who are called to this work is so strong and the consequences are so horrific that there is no choice but to follow the path that you are called to.
+The pull for those who are called to this work is so strong and the time and energy it takes to become competent at this work is much more than what people would imagine.

 Now that we have gone beyond the cultural ideas surrounding this, let us talk about the individual reasons why I accept money for my services…